kalisio/kargo/docs/guides/infrastructure-management.md

 git clone --recurse-submodules
 ```

-If you cloned the project and forgot the `--recurse-submodules` flag, read the next section.
+If you cloned the project and forgot the `--recurse-submodules` flag, you can use `git submodule update --init` to fetch submodules.

 ### Pulling changes in the infrastructure-xyz project